tinymovr/Tinymovr/docs/hardware/guide.rst

 * Tinymovr M5.x: you will need to provide an external 120Ω termination resistor.

 In small setups with few nodes and short wires, it is better to enable just a single termination resistor, either on one Tinymovr board or on the CAN adapter.
 In setups with many nodes and long cables, you may need to enable termination resistors in both terminal nodes.
+A typical CAN driver has an “open-drain” output structure, meaning that the dominant edge is actively driven and the recessive edge is not.
+Therefore, properly terminating the bus is very important because it ensures that the recessive edge decays properly, and in time for the next bit's sample point [2]_.

 .. warning::
    The UART pins in Tinymovr R5.1 have the silkscreen reversed.
 If you are planning to use UART with R5.1, consult :ref:`r51-erratum-1`.